 Want to save the earth?
 Ana White has free plans on how to make a plastic bottle greenhouse!
 What a great idea and re-use of materials!

-Here’s another soda bottle greenhouse for inspiration, photo by John Rutherford.
+Here’s another soda bottle DIY greenhouse for inspiration, photo by John Rutherford.

 Need a portable seed starting greenhouse/ cold-frame?
 Find out how to make this greenhouse at Instructables from Brian Perry.